We feel it’s important to make a separate article about the Xbox One controller.

-This was originally apart of the Chinese Xbox receiver guide that we made a few years back answering the simple question:
+This was originally a part of the Chinese Xbox receiver guide that we made a few years back answering the simple question:

-If that’s what you’re looking for.
+To which the quick answer is: No If that’s what you’re looking for.
 Then we’re glad to have answered your question.
 However, there is more to the explanation and why it may or may not really be an issue anymore.
-Read on if you want yo know more.

 About the Xbox One dongle/receiver for your PC.

 Can I use the china Xbox receiver or the Microsoft OEM receiver like the one above for my Xbox One controller?

 I see people asking this question from time to time.
 But the short answer is “no” unfortunately.
 This was confirmed by us as we own an Xbox One controller.
 The Xbox One uses a different 2.4ghz wireless band than that of the original Xbox 360.
 The only reason for doing this has nothing to do with efficiency.
 And instead, it has to do with Microsoft wanting to be a group of assholes.
 Milking the average gamer all of their money into buying new hardware.
 Finally, Microsoft released this Xbox One Adapter so you no longer have to plug/wreck your USB connector in “Wired” mode on your PC.
 This unit originally cost $30(USD).
 However, the price of the Wireless Adapter has been dropping steadily due to overall circulation.

 We didn’t use our receiver or Xbox One controller a whole lot.
 However, after pulling it out of its bag and plugging it into a PC.
 We got no power.
 No nothing.
 Removing the case was easy enough.
 Simply take a jeweler’s flat-head screwdriver and wedge it into the plastics surrounding the USB port.